Skip to main content

 When properly used, Facebook can help advertisers raise their brand awareness, attract new customers and convert interested customers lower in the funnel.

-It’s important to understand the platform’s ad format types and targeting options in order to get the best results.
+Before generating leads and conversions, it’s important to understand the platform’s ad format types and targeting options in order to get the best results.
 Let’s take a look at Facebook ads best practices.

 Social media icons